 Our accelerated program is designed to help you get through NAIOMT classes quickly, conveniently, and at a significant discount, plus offers support and continuity from classmates and instructors throughout the year.
 Here are a few key highlights:

-NAIOMT instructor Bill Temes, PT, MS, OCS, COMT, FAAOMPT has worked extensively in acute and chronic spinal pain and orthopedics, and in the video below, demonstrates examining for cervical artery dysfunction.
-Get your CMPT in just one year with Bill as a mentor.
+NAIOMT instructor and long-time mentor, Bill Temes, PT, MS, OCS, COMT, FAAOMPT has worked extensively in acute and chronic spinal pain and orthopedics, and in the video below, demonstrates examining for cervical artery dysfunction.

 It is that time of year again when the “madness” of March descends upon us and the competition for the perfect bracket begins.
 Sixty-four teams, one championship and two weeks of games, buzzer beaters, upsets and victories.
 A wide field of hopefuls in a single-elimination bring your best competition where underdogs have the chance to walk away as undisputed champions.